Legal Framework

 Public Interest Corporations

-Public Interest Corporations (Public Interest Associations and Public Interest Foundations or sometimes called Public Interest Incorporated Associations/Foundations) are organizations that carry out government-sanctioned public interest projects and receive approval to establish themselves based on the regulations of the Civil Code (Article 34), which was enacted in 1896.
-In 2008, Public Interest Corporation reforms took place.
-Today, in accordance with Reform Law 3, there are public interest approval councils (which correspond to British charity commissions) that make public interest approval judgments based on whether an organization fulfills criteria, such as having public interest projects as its primary goal.
-Afterwards, the organizations that have received public interest approval from their administrative office (Cabinet Office or prefectural government) become Public Interest Associations or Public Interest Foundations.
-These Public Interest Corporations are able to receive preferential treatment under the tax system.
+Public Interest Corporations (Public Interest Associations and Public Interest Foundations, sometimes referred to as Public Interest Incorporated Associations/Foundations) are organizations that carry out government-sanctioned public interest projects and receive approval to establish themselves based on the regulations of the Civil Code (Article 34), enacted in 1896.
+In 2008, Public Interest Corporation reforms were introduced.
+Today, under Reform Law 3, public interest approval councils (similar to the UK’s charity commissions) evaluate organizations to determine whether they meet specific criteria, such as having public interest projects as their primary objective.
+Once an organization receives approval from the relevant administrative authority (either the Cabinet Office or a prefectural government), it becomes a Public Interest Association or Public Interest Foundation.
+These corporations benefit from preferential treatment under the tax system.

 General Corporations

-When the Public Interest Corporation reforms took place in 2008, a new set of corporate forms called General Corporations was established.
-As long as the criteria of corporate law are fulfilled, it is possible to establish a General Association or General Foundation (or sometimes called General Incorporated Association/Foundation) through registration alone, making it easy to obtain corporate status.
-After the Great East Japan Earthquake of 2011, many groups working on relief activities opted to become General Associations due to the ease of incorporation, rather than NPO corporations, which still require several “authentication” hurdles in order to incorporate.
+With the Public Interest Corporation reforms in 2008, a new category of corporate entities called General Corporations was introduced.
+As long as the requirements of corporate law are met, a General Association or General Foundation (also referred to as a General Incorporated Association/Foundation) can be established through a simple registration process, making it relatively easy to obtain corporate status.
+Following the Great East Japan Earthquake in 2011, many groups involved in relief efforts chose to become General Associations due to the ease of incorporation, as opposed to NPO Corporations, which still require several authentication hurdles to incorporate.

-There is now an equivalence between NPO Corporations obtaining Certified NPO Corporation status and General Corporations obtaining Public Interest Corporation status, the privilege of the latter being that their donors can enjoy tax deductions.
-This can be depicted as follows.
+There is now an equivalence between NPO Corporations obtaining Certified NPO Corporation status and General Corporations obtaining Public Interest Corporation status, with the key advantage of the latter being that donors can receive tax deductions.
+This relationship can be illustrated as follows.

 Two-Stage System of Obtaining Donor Tax Deductions